Myrtle Beach Live Shows: 6 Crowd-pleasing Performances

 Want a piece of Hawaii in Myrtle Beach?
 Attend a fire and luau show at St. Johns Inn or Plantation Resort.
 St. Johns hosts shows every Tuesday and Thursday from June through Labor Day.
 Plantation Resort offers shows on Thursdays, and both welcome families.

 Each performance showcases traditional Hula and fire-knife dancing that honors Polynesian culture.
 Shows last approximately 2.5 hours, and guests should book tickets in advance.
-Before the Polynesian Fire show, grab a bite at a nearby restaurant or try the dinner buffet.
+Before Polynesian Fire show, grab a bite at a nearby restaurant or try the dinner buffet.

 Main image: The Carolina Opry